-We have the ability to obtain borrowed funds consisting of federal funds purchased, discount window borrowings, securities sold under agreements to repurchase ("repurchase agreements") and Federal Home Loan Bank ("FHLB") advances as alternatives to retail deposit funds.
-We have established collateralized and uncollateralized lines of credit with several correspondent banks, the FRB discount window, as well as a securities dealer, for the purpose of obtaining borrowed funds as needed.
-We may continue to borrow funds in the future as part of our asset/liability strategy, and may use these funds to acquire certain other assets as deemed appropriate by our management for investment purposes and to better utilize the capital resources of the Bank.
+The Bank has access to short-term borrowings which may consist of federal funds purchased, discount window borrowings, securities sold under agreements to repurchase ("repurchase agreements"), and Federal Home Loan Bank (FHLB) advances as alternatives to retail deposit funds.
+Collateralized and uncollateralized lines of credit have been established with several correspondent banks.
+The FRB discount window, as well as a securities dealer, may also be accessed as needed.
+Funds may be borrowed in the future as part of the Company's asset/liability strategy, and may be used to acquire assets as deemed appropriate by management for investment purposes or for capital utilization purposes.
 Federal funds purchased represent temporary overnight borrowings from correspondent banks and are generally unsecured.
-Repurchase agreements are collateralized by mortgage backed securities and securities of U.S. Government agencies, and generally have maturities of one to six months, but may have longer maturities if deemed appropriate as part of our asset/liability management strategy.
-FHLB advances are collateralized by our investment in FHLB stock, securities, and certain qualifying mortgage loans.
-In addition, we have the ability to obtain borrowings from the Federal Reserve Bank of San Francisco ("FRB"), collateralized by certain pledged loans in our loan portfolio.
-The lines of credit are subject to periodic review of the Company's financial statements by the grantors of the credit lines.
-Lines of credit may be modified or revoked at any time if the grantors feel there are adverse trends in our financial position.
+Repurchase agreements are collateralized by mortgage backed securities and securities of U.S. Government agencies, and generally have maturities of one to six months, but may have longer maturities if deemed appropriate.
+FHLB advances are collateralized by investments in FHLB stock, securities, and certain qualifying mortgage loans.
+Additionally, borrowings collateralized by pledged loans may be secured from the Federal Reserve Bank of San Francisco (FRB).
+Credit lines are subject to periodic review by the credit lines grantors relative to the Company's financial statements.
+Lines of credit may be modified or revoked at any time.

-We had collateralized lines of credit with the FRB of \$287,446,000 and \$305,236,000, as well as FHLB lines of credit totaling \$4,119,000 and \$13,363,000 at December 31, 2018 and 2017, respectively.
+Lines of credit with the FRB of \$313,445,000 and \$287,446,000, as well as FHLB lines of credit totaling \$5,815,000 and \$4,119,000 were held at December 31, 2019 and 2018, respectively.
 In addition, the Company obtained a \$10,000,000 uncollateralized line of credit during 2013 from Pacific Coast Bankers Bank, a \$20,000,000 uncollateralized line of credit during 2014 from Zion's Bank, and a \$10,000,000 uncollateralized line of credit during 2017 from Union Bank.
-At December 31, 2018, we had no outstanding balances drawn against any of its lines of credit.
+At December 31, 2019, there were no outstanding balances drawn against any lines of credit.
 These lines of credit generally have interest rates tied to the Federal Funds rate or are indexed to short-term U.S. Treasury rates or LIBOR.